 Central America is a big playground for travelers: stunning and varied landscapes, rich ancient history, beautiful ruins, good food, kind people, and often more affordable than western countries.
 The other side of the coin is the recent history of most countries, between political instabilities, civil wars, military coups, revolutions, corruption, drug trafficking, gangs, and refugees.
 Keep reading

 Leaving the flat plains, the mid-day Mérida to Campeche bus takes a winding road as it reaches the Puuc (“hill”) region of Yucatán.
-As it struggles to go up, we are enjoying a view on the never-ending forests.
-Looking more towards the hills, a high stone structure appears Keep reading
+It struggles to go up among the never-ending forests.
+Towards the hills, a high stone structure appears Keep traveling!

 The beam of my torch lights up stalactites and stalagmites.
 The water is so clear that it is hard to believe.
 A few grey fishes evolve in the darkness.
 Only my breathing breaks this underwater silence while Keep traveling!